fgregoretti/Cpp-AIF/doc/mdp_class.md

 to create a 4D array of double with dimensions **$(3, 4, 2, 3)$**

 Users may desire to create their own customized observation models or at least set them up with appropriate initial values.
 Typically, in such situations, users begin by initializing the **$A$** arrays with identical multidimensional arrays filled with zeros, using `Zeros` class method.
 They would then fill out the conditional probability entries “by hand”, using `()` operator or `setValue` class method, according to the task the user is interested in modelling.

-For this purpose, utility functions like obj_array_zeros and obj_array_uniform come in handy.
-These functions takes as inputs list of shapes, where each shape contains the dimensionality (e.g. [2, 3, 4]) of one of the multi-dimensional arrays that will populate the final object array.
-For example, creating this shape list for the A array, given num_obs and num_states is quite straightforward: